 I think about 95% of the time it makes sense to contribute to an RRSP.
 It’s a great idea to have money growing tax-free in your RRSP and take advantage of the power of compound interest.
-Now what are the 5% of time that makes sense to not contribute to an RRSP?
+Now, what are the 5% of the time that makes sense to not contribute to an RRSP?

 - If your income is low that you won’t see any benefit of the tax reduction.
-For example in 2016 if you make less than $11,635 ($11,474 in 2017) you won’t benefit in RRSP tax reduction.
+For example, in 2016 if you make less than $11,635 ($11,474 in 2017) you won’t benefit in RRSP tax reduction.

 - If your income in a year or two will put you in a higher tax bracket.
-As indicated earlier, RRSP contribution provides you with a tax credit that you can use to reduce your overall taxable income.
+As indicated earlier, the RRSP contribution provides you with a tax credit that you can use to reduce your overall taxable income.
 For example, if you will move from 20.5% to the next tax bracket of 26% in a couple of years, it might make sense to save your RRSP contribution room.
 Even if you’re in this category, it might be tough to decide whether to contribute RRSP now or wait.
-You definitely need to do some calculation in terms of tax savings vs. investment rate of return.
+You definitely need to do some calculations in terms of tax savings vs. investment rate of return.

 - If you have too much money in your RRSP already.
 Remember that RRSP withdrawals are taxed as earned income and you must convert your RRSP into RRIF once you turn 71?
 RRIF has specific withdraw rules so if you have too much money in your RRSP, you will be forced to withdraw a large amount of money each year.
 This, of course, can result in clawback on your Old Age Security (OAS) payments so you won’t receive as much money from OAS.